AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/install-workfront-ms-teams.md

 ### Install [!DNL Workfront for Microsoft Teams] from the [!DNL Microsoft] Store

 1. Log in to [!DNL Microsoft Teams] as a team owner.
-1. Select the team for whom you want to install the [!DNL Workfront for Microsoft Teams] app.&nbsp;
+1. Select the team for whom you want to install the [!DNL Workfront for Microsoft Teams] app.
 1. Click **[!UICONTROL Store]** on the side navigation bar.

    ![ms_teams_Store_icon.png](assets/ms-teams-store-icon-319x809.png)